 This pane displays the results of the latest find action.
 You can search for text, usages of an element (for example, an attribute), and unused items.

 There are two Find Results panes.
 If you lock the results of the first pane, the second one is used for subsequent find operations until you unlock the first one.

-The Project Explorer pane displays the complete structure of your app project, including all the documents inside the modules.
+The App Explorer pane displays the complete structure of your app, including all the documents inside the modules.
 By default, the active document is always selected, so you can quickly see where the document you are editing is in the tree.
 You can change this behavior in Edit > Preferences.

 The Properties pane displays the properties of the currently selected element.
 This is where a lot of editing in Studio Pro takes place.